deepset-ai/haystack-website/README.md

 ### Tutorial & Reference Docs

 These docs live in the [Haystack repository](https://github.com/deepset-ai/haystack/tree/master/docs), in the given version directory.
 The docs are generated markdown files and we fetch these **at build time** using the GitHub API.
-Thanks to Vercel's [Incremental Static Regeneration](https://vercel.com/docs/next.js/incremental-static-regeneration), the static pages we create for these docs are always up-to-date, because Vercel kicks off a new build process in the background every time one of these pages is opened by a user.
-This means that we don't have to manually kick off a build whenever new tutorial and reference docs get generated, as long as they belong to a version for which there is a directory within our local `/docs` directory.
+Thanks to Vercel's [Incremental Static Regeneration](https://vercel.com/docs/next.js/incremental-static-regeneration), the static pages we create for these docs are always up-to-date.
+This means that if existing tutorials or references are changed, the changes will be visible on the docs website automatically.

-If new Tutorials and Reference Docs were created in the haystack repository, we just need to extend to files.
-Vercel needs to know the name of the new file which can be added to the object `tutorialFiles` or `referenceFile` in `lib/contstants.ts`.
-Furthermore, we need to release the new files to the menu.
-You will find a `menu.json` file in the folder `docs/vX.X.X`.
-Please make sure to follow the structure of the file.
+#### Preview from non-master branches

+To preview docs that are on a non-master branch of the Haystack repo, you run this project locally and navigate to `lib/github.ts`, where you have to add a `ref` parameter to the `octokit.rest.repos.getContent` function call with the value of the branch name that you would like to preview.
+You also need to add the tutorials/references you would like to preview to `docs/{GIVEN_VERSION}/menu.json` and `lib/constants.ts`.

 ### Updating docs after a release